How Guitar Tube Amplifiers Work

 After going through capacitor C1 the audio signal flows up the yellow wire to the volume potentiometer (pot) which is a variable resistor.
 Volume knob left = more resistance = less signal and lower volume.
 Volume knob right = less resistance = higher volume.
 [Bonus info: The volume pot also functions as V1B's grid stopper and grid leak resistors]

 The signal then flows down the blue wire all the way to tube V1B's pin 7 (grid).
 V1B is the second half of the preamp tube.
-This stage has a dual function.
-It acts as the second amplification stage which helps recover some signal lost by the volume and tone controls.
-V1B is also the output stage driver which prepares the signal for the power tube.
+This stage acts as the second amplification or gain stage which helps recover some signal lost by the volume and tone controls.
 The audio signal leaves tube V1B via pin 6 (plate) and flows up the red wire to capacitor C2, another coupling cap that blocks DC.
 High voltage DC is fed to the tube via load resistor R6.
 After C2 the signal flows to a split: to resistor R9, and down via the light blue wire to the power tube's pin 5 (grid).
 Resistor R9 has a dual function.
 It adds input impedance to the power tube amplifier circuit and acts as the tube's 'grid leak' resistor.

 Power Tube to Output Transformer to Speaker Jack